gaetanlop/ML_bestiary/README.md

 ## Next step: Learn GAN architecture

-* Generator/ Discriminator Theory learnt
+* 11/01: Generator/ Discriminator Theory learnt
-* Made one example on Mnist but not working
+* 12/01: Made one example on Mnist but not working
 * 14/01: DCGAN on mnist worked 50 epochs
+* 15/01: DCGAN on fashion worked for 50 epochs